cabuelow/mang-qual-models/README.md

 -   [X] Decide whether to map all typological units, or just those with extant forest (as of 2020)
         - Will use all units (extant or only historical loss) as areas with historical loss could be restored
--   [X] Need to decide whether to include coastal development in hind casting?
-        - I think yes, in the sense that it can limit landward migration.
-But what about as a pressure?
-Maybe only where population density is very high - but then we are assuming mangroves will be cut down...
--   [ ] Need to fix prop. estab. scenarios - currently only altering landward interaction strengths

 -   [ ] Do sensitivity tests:
     -   Extreme rainfall